-This article will explain how to upgrade workflows that use the State Machine and Set Next State actions to Nintex Workflow Cloud.
-In Nintex Workflow Cloud, the state machine concept and capability of "states" is similar, but is called "stages".
+This article will explain how to upgrade workflows that use the State Machine and Set Next State actions to Nintex Automation Cloud.
+In Nintex Automation Cloud, the state machine concept and capability of "states" is similar, but is called "stages".

 - The State Machine action becomes the Branch by stage action.